Things To Do

 Ensure a smooth experience

-Tipping is not customary in Japan; excellent service is expected as part of the job.
+Tipping is not customary in Japan; excellent service is expected as standard.
+A thank-you or small sense of appreciation is enough.

 Payment Methods